KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-daikin by kymeyer](https://github.com/kymeyer/MMM-daikin)

+1. Repository name and main js file name is not the same.
-1. Typo: Found `Magic Mirror` in file `MMM-Daikin.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Daikin.js`: Replace it with `MagicMirror²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `Readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `Readme.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DaikinAirbase by matt-thurling](https://github.com/matt-thurling/MMM-DaikinAirbase)